Overview of Requirements

 Education - Master’s Degree **Degree or license at a Master’s Level must be in Psychology, Clinical Social Work, Counseling, or Marriage and Family Therapy with a clinical application, having included a supervised internship or practicum within the degree.
 Degree must be from a regionally accredited institution of higher learning.
 Experiential degrees are not accepted.

-180 contact hours specific to substance abuse; at least six (6) contact hours must be face-to-face, MCBAP approved professional or treatment ethics.
+186 total contact hours.
+180 training that are specific to substance abuse and six (6) hours of face-to-face, MCBAP approved education specific to counseling/professional ethics.
 See instructions for detail on accepted education.

 Education is defined as formal classroom education (workshops, seminars, institutes, in-services, and college/university work) or home study courses (internet, correspondence, teleconference).
 Course credits awarded within experiential degrees are not accepted.